 Javier P. Grossutti was born in Argentina and graduated in Political Sciences from the University of Buenos Aires.
 He later moved to Italy where he obtained his PhD in Political and Economic Geography at the University of Trieste.
 His main fields of study include Italian and Friulian emigration, networks of ethnic entrepreneurship, return migration and problems connected to Italian and Friulian communities abroad, where he has conducted numerous surveys for the Universities of Trieste, Trento and Udine.
 He has carried out research in collaboration with the Universities of Columbia (New York, United States), Caen (France), Buenos Aires, Quilmes, Cuyo-Mendoza and Patagonia (Argentina) and Itajaí (Brazil).
 He has held courses on Italian emigration and return migration for the University of Udine and Trieste.
 In 2007 and 2008 he was invited as an Associate Research Scholar at The Italian Academy for Advanced Studies in America at Columbia University of New York.
 In 2014 he obtained a short-term fellowship from the Winterthur Museum (Winterthur, DE, U.S.).
 In the same year he was invited as Visiting Fellow at Swinburne University of Technology (SUT).
 Currently, he holds the position of Adjunct Research Fellow within the Faculty of Health, Arts and Design at SUT.

 Michael Iannozzi is a graduate student at Western University.
 His research involves language documentation, sociolinguistics, and public outreach.
 The two primary areas of his research are the English dialect of Southwestern Ontario, and the Italian dialects spoken by Italian communities in Canada.
-Michael works with Caroline Di Cocco to record life histories of Sarnia’s Italian-Canadian community, including digitizing old photos and cassettes, and building a website to share these unique pieces of the Canadian story, which is supported by the Sarnia-Lambton Archives.
-Michael identifies strongly as both Italian-Canadian and small-town Canadian.
+Michael has worked with Caroline Di Cocco to record life histories of Sarnia’s Italian-Canadian community, including digitizing old photos and cassettes, and building a website to share these unique pieces of the Canadian story.
+Michael identifies as both Italian and Canadian.
 His paternal grandparents were born in Castelliri, Frosinone, and immigrated to Sarnia in 1960.
-His maternal grandparents farmed for 62 years, and are nearing their 70th anniversary.
-Michael is honoured to work to document and preserve the stories of Italian-Canadians.
+His maternal grandparents farmed outside Sarnia, Ontario for 62 years, and are nearing their 75th anniversary.
+Michael is honoured to work to document and preserve the stories of Italian Canadians.

 Nancy Marrelli is Archivist Emerita at Concordia University and is the Archivist of the emerging Italian-Canadian Community Archives of Quebec.
 She is also co-publisher of the Montreal publishing house Véhicule Press.
 She actively participates in professional archival activities in Canada, the United States, and internationally, working and publishing in English and French in the areas of copyright, preservation, dance legacy, various aspects of Montreal history, and audiovisual archives.
 She has been a speaker at a wide variety of workshops and conferences and currently gives a series of webinars in English and French on Copyright for the Canadian Council of Archives.
 Nancy is also active in publishing and writing circles.

-Sandra Parmegiani teaches Italian Studies and European Studies at the University of Guelph, and is currently the President of the Canadian Society for Italian Studies (2014-2017).
-She has previously taught Italian language and literature at Trinity College Dublin and at the University of Western Ontario.
+Sandra Parmegiani teaches Italian Studies and European Studies at the University of Guelph.
+She taught Italian language and literature at Trinity College Dublin and at the University of Western Ontario.
 Her research focuses on Eighteenth-century and contemporary Italian literature and culture.
-Since 2013 she has been awarded a MITACS grant to supervise postdoctoral work on “Mapping Intangible Cultural Resources through Reading Culture Analysis.”
-This project’s goal is to define a methodology for identifying and mapping intangible cultural resources, and to apply the proposed methodology to the intangible cultural assets of the City of London.
+In 2013 she was awarded a MITACS grant to supervise Dr. Roberta Cauchi Santoro’s postdoctoral work on “Mapping Intangible Cultural Resources through Reading Culture Analysis.”
+The project’s defined a methodology for identifying and mapping intangible cultural resources of the City of London (Ontario).
+Sandra Parmegiani co-created with Sharon Findlay the Guelph Italian Heritage Project, and the Italian Canadian Narratives Showcase site.
+She is currently the Editor of Quaderni d’Italianistica, the official journal of the Canadian Association for Italian Studies.

 Carrie-Ann Smith holds a MA in Library and Information Studies from Dalhousie University, Halifax.
 She joined the Pier 21 Society in the summer of 1998 and grew with the project to become the current Vice President of Audience Engagement at the Canadian Museum of Immigration at Pier 21.
 Ms. Smith (don’t let the name fool you) is a descendant of Federico and Mabli Artuso from San Martino di Lupari and wrote a story on her Italian-Canadian experience growing up in Sault Ste.
 Marie, Ontario in Mamma Mia: Good Italian Girls Talk Back (ECW Press).
 Carrie-Ann’s goal at the museum -- helping to collect, preserve and share the memories of immigrants to Canada-- also motivates her contribution to the work of ICAP.